 Dahlias are easily my favourite flower of all time but they do tend swing back and forth on the fashion pendulum.
 Back in the 1800's they were known as Georginas and were frightfully expensive.
 They were a real status symbol costing one hundred pounds a tuber.
-Wealthy families would plant large borders full of them and invite guests round for afternoon tea to show them off.
+Wealthy families would plant large borders full of them and invite guests around for afternoon tea to show them off.
 By the 1950's they had come down in price and in the drab era of brown and beige lost their attraction.
 They were considered showy and vulgar and many of them were lost.

-This is usually towrds the end of October or into November where I live in the South of England.
+Dahlias need to be lifted out of the ground just after the first frosts or in the case of very late frosts when they stop being viable and producing blooms.
+You can even wait for the second frost before lifting as this will give the tubers more time to mature which will help them through the winter time - This is usually by mid October where I live in the South of England.
 You will know instantly when you have had a frost as the leaves will all be turned black.
 You will then need to cut down all of the stems & leaves, leaving just 10cm or so of a main stem to help lifting.

 Drying/short term Storage